masak/alma/spec/02-expressions.md

 _Assignment operators_ store a computed value in a location.
 The `=` operator does only this; any operator of the form `a op= b` means `a = (a op b)`.

+There are some expectations on the left-hand side of an assignment, inherent in the term "location".
+See [Chapter 20: Lvalues](20-lvalues.md).

 ```
 <assignment-expression> ::= <expression> <assignment-op> <expression>